 This project aims to promote positive attitudes towards shared public space, help address post conflict issues, improve connectivity in the city and build on the city’s wider potential.

-By the end of the PEACE IV Programme in December 2021, we will have engaged directly with 600 citizens who will be involved in creating an exciting shared space.
+By the end of the PEACE IV Programme, we will have engaged directly with 600 citizens who will be involved in creating an exciting shared space.